danielarmengolaltayo/me/upgrade-the-web.md

 [5] "The internet is a reflection of our society and that mirror is going to be reflecting what we see.
 If we do not like what we see in that mirror the problem is not to fix the mirror, we have to fix society."
 Vint Cerf, one of "the fathers of the Internet".

 [6] "Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them."
 Steve Jobs.

-[7] At some point, I'll write more about how I would like to encourage this kind of interaction.
-For now, I leave this reference to give you an idea of the tone I have in mind. https://www.kalzumeus.com/standing-invitation/